-Stassi Schroeder’s Brother Nikolai Begs Lisa Vanderpump, Faith Stowers & Bravo To Give Her ‘One More Chance’
+Stassi Schroeder’s Brother, Nikolai, Begs Lisa Vanderpump, Faith Stowers & Bravo To Give Her ‘One More Chance’

 “This goes out to Lisa Vanderpump, Vanderpump Rules, Bravo TV, anyone that has been involved with Stassi getting fired,” Nikolai said, per Us Weekly.

 In an emotional plea, the teen explained that his sister is “one of the most loving people” anyone will ever meet and he reiterated that she “deeply apologizes” for her wrongdoings.
-Nikolai added that he just wants his big sis to go as far as she can with her career.
+Nikolai added that he just wants his big sister to go as far as she can with her career.

 “I’m so desperate for her to succeed,” Nikolai said.
 “I’m asking for another chance for her. …She likes entertaining people, that’s why she does all this TV stuff. … My family is heartbroken from what’s been going on with her.
 Everything’s been taken away from her.”